 I learned about the complexity that comes with sudden growth – and indeed, with any major organizational disruption.
 I found my voice as a leader and convener in local and state-wide arenas focused on policy and strategy.
 I came to recognize my passion for, and skill at, supporting the professional growth of others.

-In 2009 I moved to The Cloudburst Group, where I worked part-time as Subject Matter Expert/Housing and Homeless Programs until 12/31/19.
+In 2009 I moved to The Cloudburst Group, where I worked as a staff consultant (Subject Matter Expert/Housing and Homeless Programs) through 2019.

-In my role at Cloudburst, I led small teams of experts working closely with community leaders to develop and implement large scale public-private system change initiatives.
+While at Cloudburst, I grew to specialize in community-level consulting, leading small teams of experts working closely with community leaders to develop and implement large scale public-private system change initiatives.